panoply/relapse/readme.md

 # Events

-Events will be dispatched at different points of a collapse.
-The toggled fold is passed in the listeners arguments and you can access the accordions instance via the `this` context.
+Events will be dispatched at different points of an expand and collapse.
+The toggled fold is passed in the listeners arguments and you can access the accordions instance via the `this` context of the event callbacks.

 ```js
 import accordion from 'relapse';